-There are dedication opportunities available to publicly acknowledge your gift.
-For instance, you may wish to name a street on our campus, a worksite in the WAY Program, or even a cottage celebrate your life, to memorialize a loved one, or to commemorate a special occasion, such as your 50th wedding anniversary or 75th birthday.
+Dedication opportunities are available to publicly acknowledge your gift.
+For instance, you may wish to name a street on our campus; a worksite in the WAY Program; or even a cottage to celebrate your life, to memorialize a loved one, or to commemorate a special occasion, such as your 50th wedding anniversary or 75th birthday.

 Clearly, planned giving is an important topic that would likely involve family members and your financial advisor.
-We would like to provide you with more details in order to inform you and help you to make the best decision for you and your family at the appropriate time.
-Please call Linda Stutz, Vice President for Institutional Advancement, at 914-693-0600 ext 1413, or send an e-mail to Lstutz@childrensvillage to schedule a confidential phone conversation and share your ideas, or simply request more information.
+Our prepared materials contain valuable information that will help you and your family make the best decision at the appropriate time.
+Please contact Linda Stutz, Vice President for Advancement, at 914-693-0600 x 1413 or Lstutz@childrensvillage.org to schedule a confidential phone conversation to learn more or share your ideas.

 I direct that all (or a specific percent) of the rest, residue, and remainder of my estate be given to The Children’s Village.